-Students must submit a Program of Study for approval by the Dean of the School of Graduate Studies which will have been developed in consultation with the advisor and signed by the departmental chairperson (or designate).
-If a minor is declared, the Program of Study also must be signed by the chairperson of the minor department.
+Students must submit a Program of Study for approval by the Dean of the School of Graduate Studies which will have been developed in consultation with the advisor.
 The Program of Study should be developed early in the second semester and submitted to the School of Graduate Studies.

 The Program of Study is a listing of the courses and credits needed to meet the requirements for the degree and major (area of concentration).
 In addition to a major, some students elect to obtain a minor (a concentrated study in a specific supporting field) or to take courses in a cognate area (a selection of courses providing broad support to the major).
 The courses selected for the major, minor, and/or cognate must be included on the Program of Study.
 It is the student’s responsibility to know what the course and credit requirements are for their department.
 The student should consult with their advisor or the Graduate Director of their department when preparing their Program of Study.

 The Program of Study will include academic coursework in one major department, as well as coursework from related departments, i.e., a minor or cognate.
 At least one-half of the work must be in the major field.